kangpyo/ABCD_J/README.md

 Arguments

-eam: An instance of the EAM potential.
+`eam`: An instance of the EAM potential.

-sys: The molecular system.
+`sys`: The molecular system.

-neighbors_all: A precomputed list of neighbors for each atom.
+`neighbors_all`: A precomputed list of neighbors for each atom.

 Returns

-forces_particle: A matrix containing the forces on each particle in the system.
+`forces_particle`: A matrix containing the forces on each particle in the system.

 Example